 I have an extensive background in mathematics instruction as I am a certified teacher for over 18 years in tthe state of Texas.
 I have taught high school math from algebra 1 up to and including AP Calculus AB.
 I have tutored students in grade school math through GRE PREP.

-Knox College - BA, SOCIOLIGY
+Undergraduate Degree: Knox College - Bachelor in Arts, SOCIOLIGY

-TAMU-COMMERCE - MED, Secondary Education
+Graduate Degree: TAMU-COMMERCE - Masters in Education, Secondary Education

 What is your teaching philosophy?